Oregon Cannabis Prices Hit Record Low Amid Steady Demand

 January 9, 2026

 "While prices have fallen, we haven't seen a corresponding drop in consumer interest," said Jamie Reynolds, a cannabis market analyst.
-"This suggests that while the market is adjusting, the core consumer base remains engaged."
+"The core consumer base remains engaged."

 This article is based on original reporting by MJBizDaily.